 The temperature probes in the creeks will continuously record hourly temperatures.
 Temperatures recorded prior to reservoir construction will likely be close to the equilibrium values that would be expected based on ambient meteorological conditions.
 These temperatures will be used along with specific fish requirements to develop target temperature ranges for post-construction conditions.

 Temperatures recorded after reservoir construction will be used along with flow and storage data to determine flow and storage effects on creek temperatures.
-If Creek temperatures cannot be accurately estimated with flow, storage, and the reservoir temperature profiles, water temperature modeling will be performed for both Sites Reservoir and Funks and Stone Corral Creeks.
+If creek temperatures cannot be accurately estimated with flow, storage, and the reservoir temperature profiles, water temperature modeling will be performed for both Sites Reservoir and Funks and Stone Corral Creeks.
 If modeling is necessary, models would be calibrated with the measured flow, storage, and temperature data.

 Water released into Stone Corral Creek will originate from the bottom of Sites Reservoir and will likely be cooler than equilibrium values during months when the reservoir is stratified.
 The biggest differential between release temperatures and equilibrium values will occur when the reservoir is full and ambient conditions are hot.
 If it is determined that flow should be maintained in Stone Corral Creek at times when releases would be relatively cool compared to temperatures under existing conditions, lower flows will allow the water to warm farther upstream than higher flows.